 Research on joint disorders

-Patients with joint disorders such as OA have been found to have reduced levels of synovial lubricants that play a key role in protecting articulating cartilage.
-It has been suggested that where mechanical abnormalities have triggered the body’s repair process, which manifest themselves in pain and inflammation.
-Research has shown that liposomal aggregates that are highly compressible, soft and are highly hydrated make for efficient biolubricants.
-A study with topically applied, fluorescently labelled Sequessome vesicles showed that not only did the vesicles travel to the synovium, they were intact and located preferentially on the surface of the cartilage, forming a protective, lubricating layer.
+Patients with joint disorders such as osteoarthritis have been found to have reduced levels of synovial lubricants that play a key role in protecting articulating cartilage.
+Research has shown that liposomal aggregates that are highly compressible, soft and are highly hydrated make effective biolubricants.
+A study with topically applied, fluorescently labelled Sequessome vesicles showed that the Sequessomes travel to the synovium, where they arrive intact and distribute themselves on the surface of the cartilage, forming a protective, lubricating layer.

-Exploiting this lubricating mechanism, Flexiseq demonstrated clear efficacy in large scale Phase III 12 week trial, comparable to the oral selective, COX2 painkiller, celecoxib.
+By exploiting this lubricating mechanism, Flexiseq demonstrated clear efficacy in a large scale, Phase III, 12-week trial, compared to the oral selective, COX2 painkiller, celecoxib.
 These data are shown below:

 Flexiseq safety profile